apache/dubbo-samples/dubbo-samples-consul/README.md

-# Dubbo Zookeeper Example
+# Dubbo Consul Example

-This example shows how a global transaction manager works in Dubbo framework.
-Here we use [seata](https://github.com/seata/seata) as an example, but other transaction managers are possible to work with Dubbo too if they provide the corresponding Dubbo filter implementation.
+This example shows how to use [consul](https://www.consul.io/) as Dubbo's registry center

 ## How To Run

 #### Step 1.
-Start Zookeeper as Registry Center
+Start Consul as Registry Center

-In this example, a docker compose file is provided to start the required zookeeper easily.
+In this example, a docker compose file is provided to start the required consul agent easily.
 But at the same time, it requires you to prepare docker environment as a prerequisite.
 You can refer to [docker quick start](https://www.docker.com/get-started) to install.

 ```bash
 cd src/main/resources/docker